StefanWin/file-utils/README.md

 ## Scripts
 The utility scripts do not delete the files but move them to a directory.

-All scripts take two base commandline-arguments.
+All scripts take the `-quiet` argument to disable logging output.
 Additionally, you can use the `-h` flag to show all options.
-- `-dir` to set the target directory (surrounded with quotes).
-- `-quiet` to disable logging output to `stdout`.

 ### Implemented Scripts
 - `filter-videos` moves all videos to a new directory